shuklaritvik06/datatable-weather/README.md

    ```
 5. Open your browser and go to `http://localhost:3000` to view the application.

+## Features

+- Added City Infinite Scroll Table
+- Added Filtering feature
+- Added the Sorting Feature.
+We can hover and click on column name to sort (Default is ASC)
+- Added the feature to select entries per page
+- Added the progress bar.
+- Added the dynamic background
+- Added the Weather forecast and current weather feature
+- Added the dropdown to select the unit
+- Bookmark the locations
+- History Saving
+- Automatic Location Detection

 ## Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.